 Many people prefer to use heat-activated, ribbon-less labels, saving time and money with unnecessary printing supplies.
-If they are looking for higher print quality, more print durability or a wider selection of media, then they will use the thermal transfer setting.
+If they are looking for higher print quality, more print durability or a wider selection of media, they will use the thermal transfer setting.

-Should you, by chance, use both kinds of printing, you may have a variety of labels sitting around on the shelf.
+Should you by chance use both kinds of printing, you may have a variety of labels sitting around on the shelf.
 If you have a lot of people using the same printer and your labels are not carefully marked, it can be difficult to tell what they are and which printing method they require.

 Here are a couple quick ways to determine the differences:

 1. Put a small drop of isopropyl alcohol (IPA) on the label material.
 If it immediately turns black, it is a direct thermal product.
 The alcohol has dissolved the special coating and color developer in the material.

 2. If by chance you do not have IPA handy or have cotton swabs in your printhead cleaning kit, simply take your finger nail or the edge of coin and try to scratch the material.
 If the scratch turns black, once again, this is direct thermal material.

 If the material doesn’t change color, it is safe to say it is a thermal transfer label and you will need to use a printing ribbon.